kineticfire-labs/semver-multi/README.md

 | ~ | The tilde character may be prefixed to a type to indicate a work-in-progress |

-### Create and Commit the project-def.json File
+### Project Definition File Format

 The project should be described in terms of *scopes* and *types* in a standardized project definition file `project-def.json`.
 That file should then be committed to the Git repository so that *semver-multi* can pull the project definition corresponding to the release at that time and understand the project and its artifacts to compute semantic version numbers.

 Each sub-project and artifact should be identified and assigned a unique *scope*.
 Then for each *scope*, one or more *types* should be applied that indicate what categories of changes may be applied to that *scope*.
 The granularity of sub-projects and artifacts defined depends on the granularity of versioning desired.

-Using the *scopes* and *types* identified above, create a configuration file named `project-def.json` at the top-level of the Git repository.
-The configuration file should follow the format given by Table 4 and example `project-def.json` file in Figure 4 below, although *scopes* and *types* will vary.  *semver-multi* ignores keys that aren't defined here, such that the same `project-def.json` file can be used by other systems.
+A project definition file--`project-def.json`--captures the project structure and the *scopes* and *types*.
+The file should be commited to the top-level of the Git repository.

+The project definition file should follow the format given by Table 4 and example `project-def.json` file in Figure 4 below, although *scopes* and *types* will vary.
+The project definition file uses JSON to describe the data.  *semver-multi* ignores keys that aren't defined, such that the same `project-def.json` file can be used by other systems.

 Table 4 -- Descripton of Select 'commit-msg.cfg.json' Properties
 | Property | Description | Required |